Easton in Gordano: Geography

-It is situated at the north-eastern end of the Gordano Valley, on the south bank of the Avon, opposite Shirehampton, adjacent to the village of Pill and commands an extensive view over the Bristol Channel.
-South Wales and Royal Portbury Dock are also clearly visible.
-Part of the Dock is within the parish.
+Easton in Gordano is at the north-eastern end of the Gordano Valley, on the south bank of the Avon, opposite Shirehampton, adjacent to the village of Pill.
+It commands an extensive view over the Bristol Channel; South Wales and Royal Portbury Dock are also clearly visible.
+Part of the dock is within the parish.

 St George's Flower Bank is a 1.48 ha local nature reserve alongside a main road.

 Landmarks

-There are two pubs — the Kings Arms and the Rudgleigh Inn.
-The Rudgleigh Inn is located on the main A369 Portishead to Bristol Road.
-The Kings Arms is located in the village on St. Georges Hill.
-It is also home to three local skittles teams and as such there is a skittle alley as an annex to the pub.
+There are two pubs – the Kings Arms and the Rudgleigh Inn.
+The Rudgleigh Inn is on the main A369 Portishead to Bristol Road, and the Kings Arms is in the village, on St. Georges Hill.
+The latter is home to three local skittles teams who use a skittle alley in an annex to the pub.

 Religious sites

 The village Church of St George was rebuilt, with the exception of the tower, in 1872.
 The registers date from 1559.
 The date of the first Church on this site is unknown, but records exist dating back to 1239.
-It has been designated by English Heritage as a grade II* listed building.
+It has been designated by English Heritage as a Grade II* listed building.

 Sport

 There is a local cricket club, and a football club called "St. George Easton in Gordano AFC" which was founded in 1917.
-Easton-in-Gordano is also home to the thriving judo club, Tora Judo Kai, which meets in the St John Ambulance Hall.
+Easton-in-Gordano is also home to a judo club, Tora Judo Kai, which meets in the St John Ambulance Hall.